- Safety and Health Topics

 Together, OSHA and the printing industry are committed to providing employers and employees with information and assistance to help them comply with OSHA and industry standards and ensure safe workplaces.
 Four printing disciplines are addressed in these pages: lithography, flexography, gravure, and screen printing.

-Printing industry hazards are addressed in specific standards for the general industry.
+Printing industry hazards are addressed in specific standards for General Industry.

 Health and Safety Concerns

-Many workers are unaware of the potential hazards in their work environment, which makes them more vulnerable to injury.
-The following references aid in recognizing and controlling some general safety concerns associated with the printing industry.
+Provides references that may aid in recognizing and controlling some general safety concerns associated with the printing industry.

 Safety and Health Programs